 The times I didn't tour I was often with someone that, for one reason or another, didn't want to go inside the Dam itself, which was fine with me because just visiting the Dam and the Street Level Exhibits was great.

-For me it's a treat to see the amazement on the faces of those that I’m with when seeing the Dam for the first time, as well as revisiting this incredible place which feels like an old friend.
+For me it's a treat to see the amazement on the faces of someone I’m with when they're seeing the Dam for the first time, as well as revisiting this incredible place which feels like an old friend.

 Afterwards, I’d sometimes make a stop in Boulder City to amaze them just a little more.
 That's because Boulder City is the largest and closest city to Las Vegas (30 miles) that still outlaws gambling.

 The look on people's faces is too funny when I tell them gambling is not allowed there.
-It's still a relatively small town and cool little spot to go see once in a while.
+It's still a relatively small town and a cool little place to go see once in a while.